 GRSciColl also serves as the registry for InstitutionCodes and CollectionCodes—elements used in the DarwinCore data standard used in the biodiversity informatics community.
 Use of these terms enables publications and databases to point unambiguously to collections and their contents.

-- To improve interoperability among databases by providing unique codes and machine-readable identifiers for institutions and collections
+- Improve interoperability among databases by providing unique codes and machine-readable identifiers for institutions and collections

-The next phase of development will open the registry to validated users for submissions and edits.
-Subsequent stages will engage other partners to support functionality like linking collections to specimens, tracking DOI-based citations of collections and supporting or enhancing various collection metadata schemas.
+The current phase of development has opened the registry to validated users for submissions and edits.
+Subsequent stages will engage other partners to add functionality like linking collections to specimens, tracking DOI-based citations of collections, and supporting or enhancing various collection metadata schemas.

 GRSciColl data sources and maintenance

-Staff members from institutions and collections originally contributed the information contained in GRSciColl, either directly or through predecessors like the NCBI Institution table and Collection table, Biorepositories.org, the Index Herbariorum or the Biodiversity Collections Index.
+Staff members from institutions and collections originally contributed the information contained in GRSciColl, either directly or through partners and predecessors like the NCBI Institution table and Collection table, Biorepositories.org, or the Biodiversity Collections Index.

-GBIF intends to restore this community-curation functionality in 2019, thus enabling community members working within each of the institutions and collections to help keep the information contained in the registry up to date.
+GBIF has restored community-curation functionality, enabling those working within each of the institutions and collections to help maintain up-to-date information in the registry.